mjambon/blog/src/index.md

 Artificial cognition: Project Canvas
 --------------------

-In my personal time, I've been working on a project with the aim of providing machines with adaptability, imagination, and intelligence.
+In my personal time, I've been working toward providing machines with adaptability, imagination, and intelligence.
 The emphasis is on developing general proto-intelligence first, with the firm belief that optimizing the system for